 For now at least, until data catches up

-That's the conclusion drawn in a report [PDF] from Metaphysic.ai, which specializes in 3D avatars, deepfake technology and rendering 3D images from 2D photographs.
+That's a conclusion from Metaphysic.ai, which specializes in 3D avatars, deepfake technology, and rendering 3D images from 2D photographs.
 In tests it conducted using popular real-time deepfake app DeepFaceLive, a hard turn to the side made it readily apparent that the person on screen wasn't who they appeared to be.

 Multiple models were used in the test – several from deepfake communities and models included in DeepFaceLive – but a a 90-degree view of the face caused flickering and distortion as the Facial Alignment Network used to estimate poses struggled to figure out what it was seeing.

 A pair of images from Metaphysic's tests showing a deepfaked Jim Carrey, and the result of turning to the side.

 "Most 2D-based facial alignments algorithms assign only 50-60 percent of the number of landmarks from a front-on face view to a profile view," said Metaphysic.ai contributor Martin Anderson in a blog post.